-The life history of a species refers to its overall pattern of growth, development, and reproduction during its lifetime, with the assumption being that these characteristics have been shaped by natural selection.
-Our species, Homo sapiens, is characterized by a unique life history pattern of slow development, a long period of juvenile dependence, and a long lifespan.
-Unlike the great apes whose offspring achieve early self-sufficiency, human children are dependent on their parents long after weaning.
-Additionally, human fathers and grandparents (particularly post-menopausal grandmothers) devote substantial time and energy to caring for their children.
+The life history of a species refers to its overall pattern of growth, development, and reproduction during its lifetime, with the assumption that these characteristics have been shaped by natural selection.
+The field of human behavioral ecology, explored in more detail in Appendix C, examines the roots of human behavior and life history.
+Our species, Homo sapiens, is characterized by a unique life history pattern of slow development, an extended period of juvenile dependence, and a long lifespan.
+Whereas the offspring of great apes achieve self-sufficiency early, human children are dependent on their parents long after weaning.
+Additionally, human fathers and grandparents (particularly postmenopausal grandmothers) devote substantial time and energy to caring for their children.